-Soon, when the worst of the coronavirus storm is over, our business world will look very different as well.
-Contactless and ‘social distancing’ become the new normal in the workplace.
+Once we can all return to the workplace, our business world will look very different as well.
+COVID-19 is here to stay.
 And that also means that tomorrow’s company will have to handle receiving parcels and deliveries very differently.
-And – as virologists rightly point out – playtime is over.
-This is about the well-being of employees, customers, and visitors.
+Contactless delivery will become the new normal in companies.
 But how do you best handle that as a company?
-How can you introduce this new normal?
+How can you integrate this new normal?
 How do you keep it completely safe for everyone involved?

 1. Make clear agreements with your couriers